SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 ```

 ### Periodic and preset-time events
-Two important sub-classes of discrete events are periodic and preset-time
+Two important subclasses of discrete events are periodic and preset-time
 events.

 A preset-time event is triggered at specific set times, which can be